People were holding out hope for a return to the headphone jack on the Galaxy S21, but Samsung didn't deliver.

 And the perennial question: Would it include a headphone jack?
 We now know the answer: No, the Galaxy S21 does not have a headphone jack.

 We guessed as much ahead of the Unpacked event, based on leaks.
-But if we learned anything in the time since Samsung released its last Galaxy S flagship (the very same day the ), it's that anything is possible.
+But if we learned anything in the time since Samsung released its last Galaxy S flagship (the very same day the coronavirus disease was officially christened COVID-19), it's that anything is possible.